Tomires/thesis-masters/design.md

 #### Scatter plot

 Accepts multivariate data.
-Allows the user to assign numerical values onto spatial axes, which determine position of the nodes.
+Allows the user to assign numerical values onto spatial axes, which determine the position of the nodes.
 Spatial axes also allow for the assignment of categorical attributes, however the ordering in this case is non-deterministic.
 The user is able to specify bounds for each axis.
-Assigneable non-spatial features include color, size, shape and label, which is set to appear when the user points at a node.
+Assignable non-spatial features include color, size, shape and label, which is set to appear when the user points at a node.

 Color mapping differs based on the type of the assigned attribute.
 Numerical attributes map onto a gradient, which can be diverging (if the attribute includes both positive and negative numbers) or sequential (otherwise).
 When assigning a categorical attribute, each unique value is given a color with distinct hue.
 Size only accepts numerical attributes.
 Shape accepts either numerical or categorical attributes.
 In the former case, the values are divided into two bins of a similar size with median used as the division point, each half is then rendered as a different glyph.
 In the latter case, we try to map each unique value onto a distinct glyph.
 If the number of distinguishable glyphs is smaller than the number of unique values, one of the glyphs can substitute a greater number of unique values.